hewison-chris/agora-cl-docs/website/docs/advanced/maintaining-uptime.md

 <HeaderBadgesWidget />

 Validators should be online as much as possible.
 If you're running your validator on a cloud server, or if you want your validator to automatically start running when the host machine restarts, consider running your client software as a background service through either Docker or systemd.

 :::caution

-This may be overkill for at-home stakers who use the `prysm.sh` script to run Prysm.
+This may be overkill for at-home stakers who use the `prysm.sh` script to run Agora-cl.
 To those users, we recommend **keeping it simple** by occasionally checking the status of your validator.
 See [Check Software Status](../monitoring/checking-status) to learn more.

 :::